 I’m fascinated by the ways variability or noise changes the patterns that we expect to emerge in data, especially when that variablilty has a common source, shared between grops of indiviuals.
-I focus on computational approaches for both frequentist and Bayesian frameworks to account for variability in mechanistic models as well as machine learning techniques to train predictive models.
+I focus on computational approaches for both frequentist and Bayesian frameworks to account for those sources of variability and better estimate parameters of predictive models.

 I work in both R and Python and live with two rescue pups, Maggie and Ruthie, who I think are really bears just pretending to be dogs.
 I spend most of my free time drinking coffee, hiking with the doggos, and watching baseball.